maket000/vortex-writeups/2/readme.md

 Problem page: <http://overthewire.org/wargames/vortex/vortex2.html>

-Okay so this one is pretty staightforward, let's look at the code we need to exploit
+Okay so this one is pretty straightforward, let's look at the code we need to exploit

 ```C
 #include <stdlib.h>